Features to Look for in Prosumer Appliances

 But for those who simply like the visual appeal or rarely pick up a sauté pan?
 "The pro brands make simpler versions of the same appliances in a more residential style, and there are loads of look-a-likes to consider," says Dempsey.

-Before deciding whether you're in the "pro" or "show" market, narrow your choices by answering these seven questions, which are followed by advice from Dempsey and other kitchen design experts:
+Before deciding whether you're in the "pro" or "show" market, narrow your choices by answering these eight questions, which are followed by advice from Dempsey and other kitchen design experts:

 Do I want to sear, braise and fricassee or occasionally scramble some eggs?